Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Cheers

-Christian almost 15 years ago
+Christian over 15 years ago

 Christian